Posts tagged Australian edible mushrooms

 Whereas in Western Australia this species grows mainly in the wheat-belt which has a relatively low rainfall (300 -600 mm/a), similar mushrooms in the eastern states can grow in quite different locations where it is much wetter (+600 mm/a).
 Information on the distribution likely to be somewhat influenced by the fact that there are other large un-named boletes that could easily be mistaken for this species.

 It is notable that specimens in the eastern states often display a blue colouration in the flesh whereas those from Western Australia do not display this feature.
 There has been no systematic study of the variation in this genus across the country, but it is notable that there are 5 species listed in the Queensland Mycological Society list of boletes.
 Given the significant difference in the rainfall patterns between the areas it occurs in Western Australia and on the east coast, it is quite possible that the species in WA is in fact different from those in the east.
+For anyone interested in pursuing this, there is some sequence data on iNaturalist presented by Damon Tighe as observation number 244645627.
+This was a sample from the typical range, in Corrigin in the WA wheat belt.

 My friend Jsun Lau reports finding this species in northern NSW and comments on it’s edibility.
 The specimens he shows however differ somewhat from those shown above.